NEET Exam > NEET Notes > Biology Class 12 > Chapter Notes: Sexual Reproduction in Flowering Plants

 The process from pollen deposition on the stigma to pollen tubes entering the ovule is known as pollen-pistil interaction.

-• Following compatible pollination, the pollen grain germinates on the stigma, producing a pollen tube that grows through the tissues of the stigma and style.
+After compatible pollination, the pollen grain germinates on the stigma, forming a pollen tube through one of its germ pores.

-• In plants that shed pollen in the three-celled condition, pollen tubes carry the two male gametes from the beginning.
+• In plants with three-celled pollen, the pollen tube carries two male gametes from the beginning.

-• The pollen tube enters the ovule through the micropyle and then enters one of the synergids through the filiform apparatus.
+• The pollen tube enters the ovule through the micropyle and then one of the synergids through the filiform apparatus, which guides pollen tube entry.

 Sexual Reproduction in Flowering Plants Chapter Notes | Biology Class 12 - NEET